ShaneEyeDoc/Fastfrag/README.md

 To install the Fastfrag package:

-1. Download the package from the GitHub repository or directly from the server:
+1. Download the package from the GitHub repository:

 2. Load the package in your R session: